Makio64/Template-Modules/README.md

 ### Features
 - Compile your stylus / jade / coffeescript automatically
+- Use [shader-loader](https://github.com/Makio64/shader-loader) to handle your glsl files + chunks
 - Sourcemap for coffeescript & stylus
 - Local server with livereload ( reload your browser when you change a file )
 - Create bundle to load the module asynchronously